 In this chapter, we focus on one of the most complex and nuanced dilemmas of the development process: the phenomenon of massive and historically unprecedented movements of people from the rural countryside to the burgeoning cities of Africa, Asia, and Latin America.
-In Chapter 6, we documented the extraordinary increase in world and especially developing-country population over the past few decades.
-By 2050, world population is expected to exceed 9 billion people, and nowhere will population growth be more dramatic than in the cities of the developing world.
-Indeed, according to United Nations estimates, the world became more urban than rural in 2008, for the first time in human history.
+In Chapter 6, we documented the extraordinary increase in world and especially developing-country populations over the past few decades.
+According to a 2013 UN estimate, by 2050 the world population is expected to reach 9.6 billion people, and nowhere will population growth be more dramatic than in the cities of the developing world.
+Indeed, according to estimates by the UN Population Division, for the first time in human history, in 2009 globally "the number of people living in urban areas (3.42 billion) had surpassed the number living in rural areas (3.41 billion)."
+The global urban majority is now widening with each passing year.

 After reviewing trends and prospects for overall urban population growth, we examine in this chapter the potential role of cities-both the modern sector and the urban informal sector-in fostering economic development.
 We then turn to a well-known theoretical model of rural-urban labor transfer in the context of rapid growth and high urban unemployment.
 In the final section, we evaluate various policy options that governments in developing countries may wish to pursue in their attempts to moderate the heavy flow of rural-to-urban migration and to ameliorate the serious unemployment problems that continue to plague their crowded cities.
+We also examine how the great potential dynamism and productivity of developing cities can be better harnessed for rapid and more inclusive economic development.
 This chapter's case study looks at patterns of migration in India and Botswana.

-Urbanization: Trends and Projections
+7.1 Urbanization: Trends and Living Conditions